 It’s been said by people wiser than me that everything a writer writes is about their own life, what else do we have to draw on for our characters and plots.
 So perhaps at some level that’s true.
 But I don’t set out to write about people or events I’ve known.
 These are imaginary people and imaginary events.

 That’s a tough question to answer, there are so many that are good.
 I’ve been reading for a long time, my mother was a librarian, I majored in English in college and have a Master’s Degree in English literature.
-I’ve been in a men’s book group for the last 17 years; we’ve read a wide range over the years, old and new, fiction and nonfiction, tragic and comic, long and short, you name it.
+I’ve been in a men’s book group for over 20 years; we’ve read a wide range of books, old and new, fiction and nonfiction, tragic and comic, long and short, you name it.
 I like lots of genres including serious fiction, mysteries, science fiction, historical fiction, nonfiction, and some kinds of poetry.
 I don’t have one favorite author.

 Nevertheless, there are a few writers who I admire immensely, and who I keep coming back to: e.g., John Steinbeck, Wallace Stegner, William Kennedy, Wendell Berry, Dave Barry (okay, different genre, but he’s really funny).
 Recently I’ve read a lot of books by women, who I think are too often overlooked, and who are often terrific with characters and feelings.
 My list of the best current writers around would include Barbara Kingsolver, Louise Erdrich, and Elizabeth Strout.

-It’s been around a long time, but has lain dormant most of my adult life, what with career and family and the usual adult responsibilities.
-About 15 years ago a nephew who has a bent to write (thanks, John!) prodded me to stop fantasizing about it and start doing it.
-For most of the next decade this entailed trying to squeeze it into weekends and evenings, but now with my semi-retired status I have more time to work on it.
+It’s been around a long time, but had lain dormant most of my adult life, what with career and family and the usual complex of adult responsibilities.
+As I neared retirement a nephew who has a writing bent (thanks, John!) prodded me to stop fantasizing about it and start doing it.
+One thing led to another, and now it's an ingrained (some might say bad) habit.

-Probably exposing them to anyone else, even to friends.
-Writing is a very personal experience, you’re alone with your thoughts and characters and images.
+Probably exposing them to anyone, even to friends.
+Writing is a quite personal experience; you’re alone with your thoughts and characters and images.
 You have no idea if they’ll appeal to anyone else.
-Ginning up the courage to see how they fly with others requires a serious leap of faith.
-Fortunately I have kind friends who have been most helpful, even when I sense they see lots of room for improvement.
+Ginning up the courage to see how they fly with others requires a leap of faith.
+Fortunately, I have kind friends who have been supportive, while also often offering suggestions for improvement.

-The experience of not only allowing your imagination to roam but encouraging it to head off into unchartered territory is interesting and different from almost any other human activity, I think.
+The experience of allowing your imagination to roam and head off into unchartered territory is different from almost any other human activity, I think.
 I love the comment by John Steinbeck when asked how he comes up with his ideas, which was (to paraphrase) that he sets a character off down the road and watches where he goes.
 That’s pretty much what it’s like.

-Another comparison I like is with dreaming, in which your mind not only creates something akin to a movie but let’s you watch it as you’re creating it.
-If you can do it in your sleep….
-In a similar vein, watching your mind go where it will is a bit like walking into a dark theater and waiting for your eyes to adjust.
+Another comparison I like is with dreaming, in which your mind not only creates something akin to a movie but let’s you watch as you’re creating it.
+If you can do it in your sleep, why not while awake?
+Another comparison is walking into a dark theater and waiting for your eyes to adjust.
 At first you can’t see a thing, but gradually it all comes into focus.

-On a different level, learning all the little rules of good writing is immensely challenging, you’re constantly driven by the desire to get better, and you constantly hold yourself up against writers who amaze you with their skill, and make you wonder why you even try.
+On a different level, learning all the little rules of good writing is immensely challenging, you’re constantly driven by the desire to get better and hold yourself up against writers who better, some who amaze you with their skill, sometimes making you wonder why you even try.
 Writing is ultimately a quite humbling experience.